Data Privacy – California Style

 To make it real, in February of 2018, an anonymous attacker seized two databases owned and operated by The Sacramento Bee, a daily newspaper published in Sacramento, California.
 One of those IT assets contained California voter registration data provided by California’s Secretary of State, while the other stored contact information for subscribers to the newspaper.
 Upon hijacking those resources, the attacker demanded a ransom fee in exchange for regaining access to the data.
 The newspaper refused and deleted the databases to prevent additional attacks from leveraging them in the future.

 According to The Sacramento Bee, the hack exposed 53,000 subscribers’ information along with the personal data of 19.4 million California voters.
-So, even if the Bee could successfully argue that the voter information was publicly available and thus exempt avoiding a $2 Billion fine, the 53,000 subscriber records lost forever would at the low end of the range, cost the Bee $5,300,000.
+So, even if the Bee could successfully argue that the voter information was publicly available and thus exempt from avoiding a $2 Billion fine, the 53,000 subscriber records lost forever would at the low end of the range, cost the Bee $5,300,000.

 Whether it’s 2 Billion or 5.3 Million, one would think that this kind of money would buy a lot of breach detection and prevention.